Description

 'Downside risk is the financial risk associated with losses.
 That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
 Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside risk over 5 years of Diamondback Energy is 40.9%, which is larger, thus worse compared to the benchmark SPY (14.9%) in the same period.
+• The downside risk over 5 years of Diamondback Energy is 31.3%, which is greater, thus worse compared to the benchmark SPY (12.4%) in the same period.

 Sharpe: